-Bonny Cassidy has authored three collections of poetry, most recently Final Theory (Giramondo, 2014), and is co-editor of the anthology Contemporary Australian Feminist Poetry (2016).
-She is feature reviews editor for Cordite Poetry Review and her own poetry, criticism and essays have been widely published in Australia and internationally.
-She is the recipient of travelling grants and fellowships, most recently to Canada, Ireland, California and Seoul.
-She runs the popular Sporting Poets reading series in Melbourne, and is program manager and lecturer in Creative Writing, RMIT University.
+Bonny Cassidy is the author of three collections of poetry, Said to be Standing, Certain Fathoms and Final Theory (Giramondo 2014), and is co-editor of the anthology Contemporary Australian Feminist Poetry (2016).
+She is feature reviews editor for Cordite and her poetry and essays have been widely published in Australia and internationally.
+She leads the Creative Writing program at RMIT University.

 ISBN : 978-1-925336-45-0